dhutapratama/docs/validation.md

 <a name="quick-displaying-the-validation-errors"></a>
 ### Displaying The Validation Errors

 So, what if the incoming request fields do not pass the given validation rules?
-As mentioned previously, Laravel will automatically redirect the user back to their previous location.
+As mentioned previously, Lets will automatically redirect the user back to their previous location.
 In addition, all of the validation errors and [request input](/docs/{{version}}/requests#retrieving-old-input) will automatically be [flashed to the session](/docs/{{version}}/session#flash-data).

 An `$errors` variable is shared with all of your application's views by the `Illuminate\View\Middleware\ShareErrorsFromSession` middleware, which is provided by the `web` middleware group.
 When this middleware is applied an `$errors` variable will always be available in your views, allowing you to conveniently assume the `$errors` variable is always defined and can be safely used.
 The `$errors` variable will be an instance of `Illuminate\Support\MessageBag`.
 For more information on working with this object, [check out its documentation](#working-with-error-messages).